-So I’m happy to introduce Courtney, who will share the experiences that led her to be afraid of flying, and overcoming that very fear to continue on her world adventures.
+This week a Young Traveler named Courtney, 26, shares the experiences that led her to be afraid of flying and overcoming that very fear to continue on her world adventures.

-My name is Courtney Ruth, I am twenty-six years old, and I live in Austin, Texas.
+My name is Courtney Ruth.
+I’m twenty-six years old and I live in Austin, Texas.

 Having grown up painfully shy (I was a middle child), I spent extensive amounts of time creating things while simultaneously watching other people live more emotive lives.
 On the other side of college, however, I followed whimsy and moved to California.